The Non-cutoff Boltzmann Equation in Bounded Domains: Introduction

 \section{Introduction}

-In 1989, R. J. Diperna and P. L. Lions \cite{Diperna1989} obtained the well-known global existence of weak solutions to the Cauchy problem for the Boltzmann equation.
-Subsequently, in the early 1990s, several researchers investigated the initial-boundary value problem describing the time evolution of rarefied gas in a bounded domain $\Omega$; e.g. K. Hamdache, C. Cercignani, and L. Arkeryd \cite{Hamdache1992,Cercignani1992,Arkeryd1993}.
-In the last two decades, many researchers have studied various significant topics of the Boltzmann equation in a domain with boundary, including global existence and uniqueness, the hydrodynamic limit, the boundary layer, the wave solutions, the $L^2$--$L^\infty$ method, the regularity and the Hilbert expansion, etc.; e.g. S. Mischler, N. Masmoudi, L. Saint-Raymond, T. Yang, H.-J. Zhao, T.-P. Liu, S.-H. Yu, N. Jiang, Y. Guo, C. Kim, D. Lee, Y. Cao, R. Esposito, R. Marra, D. Tonon, A. Trescases, H. J. Hwang, J. W. Jang, J. Jang, and Z.-M. Ouyang et al. \cite{Mischler2000,Masmoudi2003,Yang2005,Liu2006,Guo2009,Mischler2010,Kim2011,Esposito2013,Jiang2016,Guo2016,Guo2015,Kim2017,Cao2019,Guo2020,Guo2021a,Jang2021a}.
+In 1989, R. J. Diperna and P. L. Lions \cite{Diperna1989} obtained the well-known global existence of renormalized solutions to the Cauchy problem for the Boltzmann equation.
+Subsequently, in the early 1990s, several researchers investigated the initial-boundary value problem describing the time evolution of rarefied gas in a bounded domain $\Omega$; e.g. \cite{Hamdache1992,Cercignani1992,Arkeryd1993}.
+In the last two decades, many researchers have studied various significant topics of the Boltzmann equation in a domain with boundary, including global existence and uniqueness, the hydrodynamic limit, the boundary layer, the wave solutions, the $L^2$--$L^\infty$ method, the regularity, and the Hilbert expansion, etc.; see Section \ref{sec161} for more discussion.

 However, the above-mentioned literature is limited to the case of Grad's angular cutoff assumption introduced by H. Grad \cite{Grad1963}.
-It's a long-standing open problem to consider a physically reasonable assumption, the angular non-cutoff assumption, in a domain with a boundary.
-In this paper, we will study the Boltzmann equation without the angular cutoff assumption in a general $C^3$ domain $\Omega$, which is an open subset of $\R^3$, bounded or not.
+It's a challenging open problem to consider a physically reasonable assumption, the angular non-cutoff assumption, in a domain with a boundary.
+In this paper, we will study the Boltzmann equation without the angular cutoff assumption in a general 3-dimensional open bounded $C^3$ domain $\Omega$.